-11. State of Housing Needs of Low-Income Individuals and Large Family Households: A statement of housing needs of Large Families and tenant populations with children in the primary market area and the extent there will be unmet needs for such individuals and families following construction/rehab of the Project.
+11. State of Housing Needs of Low-Income Individuals and Large Family Households: A statement of housing needs of large families and tenant populations with children in the primary market area and the extent there will be unmet needs for such individuals and families following construction/rehab of the Project.

-12. Location Characteristics: Part IV of the Selection Criteria contains a number of positive points and negative points relating to the location of a Project.
-Each Market Study must include a separate section that evidences whether the Project satisfies the positive points listed or incurs the negative points listed.
-The decision of the market analyst on location characteristics (neighborhood features) will be final.
+12. Location Characteristics: Part IV of the Selection Criteria contains a number of positive points and negative neighborhood features relating to the location of a Project.
+Each Market Study must include a separate section that evidences whether the Project satisfies the positive points listed AND the proximity of the project site to any of the negative neighborhood features listed in the Selection Criteria.
+Notwithstanding any language contained herein to the contrary, the decision of the market analyst on location characteristics (neighborhood features) will be final.
+Note: The prohibition regarding New Construction within a half (1/2) mile of negative neighborhood services shall not apply to cities or towns with a population of 15,000 or less.

 13. Appraisals: For rehabilitation projects an Appraisal must be submitted establishing the fair market value of any existing property when the purchase price of such property exceeds \$500,000 or the Acquisition Costs of buildings are included in Eligible Basis.
 Appraisals must be current and cannot be dated prior to ninety days of the application submission to be deemed current and acceptable.
 14. Sources for Data: Market analysts must clearly define all sources for data.